 - Invitations to the annual members' picnic and members-only events

-Food and refreshment services are provided by Aramark services throughout the zoo.
+Food and refreshment services are provided throughout the zoo.
 Vending machines are also provided in several locations.
 A portion of all sales directly benefits The Maryland Zoo’s conservation and education programs.

 The Wild Things gift shop sells stuffed animals, toys, apparel, gifts, and books.
 Stroller and wheelchair rentals also are available.